cytech/weather.multi/README.md

 The Wunderground Forecast API only returns daily forecast for 5 days.
 It does not have more than 5 days or hourly like the Yahoo Forecast.
 To get extended forecast you may want to sign up for the Weatherbit.io api and enable it.
 This will override the Wunderground forecast.

-If you are running both the WeatherUnderground and AmbientWeather providers, only one can be enabled at a time.
-Add location search will only work for the enabled provider.
-To add locations for both providers, enable the one you want the location for then add location.
-Then enable the other and add location.
+The WundergroundPWS location search allows you to enter any registered station ID (i.e. KAZXXXXXX).
+You are not limited to just your own station.

 AMBIENTWEATHER.NET
 ------------------